 Changed in version 5.1: The udgs parameter can be a function that returns the array of tiles; added the name parameter.

 Changed in version 5.4: The Frame class moved from skoolkit.skoolhtml to skoolkit.graphics.

-HtmlWriter provides the following image-related convenience methods.
+HtmlWriter and skoolkit.graphics provide the following image-related methods and functions.

 HtmlWriter.image_path (fname, path_id='UDGImagePath', frames=())